 Building an Infographic With or Without a Designer

-We utilizes the Creative Suite package that includes Adobe Illustrator and Photoshop.
-But, if you’re not a savvy designer, there are some other infographic builder programs out there that can help you and they are free:
+We utilize the Adobe Creative Suite that includes Adobe Illustrator and Photoshop.
+But, if you’re not a savvy designer, there are some free infographic software tools that can help you:

-- Canva – amazing, free tool that has many templates to use beyond just infographics.
+- Canva – an amazing, free tool that has many templates to use beyond just infographics.

 - Infogr.am – Works from excel to help make chart style infographics with maps and customized data.

-- Visual.ly – They have tools and a community for infographic makers
+- Visual.ly – tools and a community for infographic creators

-- Venngage – Has a lot of charts and depictions
+- Venngage – a lot of charts and depictions

-Keep your infographics and photos clean and to the point and don’t crowd the visuals with too much text.
+Keep your infographics and photos clean and to the point; don’t crowd the visuals with too much text.